 You can use Overdrive to borrow ebooks and audiobooks.
 I use it to download books onto my Kindle, and audiobooks onto my phone.

 When I found out about Sanborn maps, I about peed myself with delight.
 And while I’ve never truly looked through the other map and permit resources, it’s good to know they exist.

 Historical Newspapers Online

 I can’t remember what I was looking for when I signed up for a free 30 day membership to Newspapers.com but lo and behold that same service is available through the library for free!!
-I can look up old newspapers for historical data, or just to see what an ad from 1916 might have looked like.
+I can look up old newspapers for historical data, or just to see what an ad from 1916 looked like for shits and giggles.

-I also have access to our current newspaper–without a subscription!
+My library also has access to our current newspaper–without a subscription!

 Automotive Diagnostic Devices, Vehicle Manuals

-I understand as much about cars as a child, but I do know that when my check engine light comes on, I can borrow a diagnostic device from the library to find out for myself what’s going on (and maybe save myself from being bamboozled by a shady car mechanic).
+I understand about as much about cars as a child does, but I do know that when my check engine light comes on, I can borrow a diagnostic tool from the library to find out for myself what’s going on (and maybe save myself from being bamboozled by a shady car mechanic).
 If you’re mechanically inclined, you could also use the library’s manuals to try and repair it yourself.

 Additional Bonus Resources!

 This is a language learning app that usually has an associated monthly fee but through the library I can access the extended features for free.